savonet/book/language.md

 which is the result of printing and the indication that we did not define a variable, that the result is of type `unit` and that its value is `()`.
 The meaning of these is detailed below.
+In the following, all examples starting by `#` are in the interactive mode.

 Another useful feature is the `-i` option of Liquidsoap which displays the types of variables in a file.
 For instance, if we have a file `test.liq` containing